© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Aydon Castle medieval hall, fortified manor and eighteenth century farm buildings is a scheduled monument protected by Historic England under reference 1011645.
 View the official record →

-Aydon Castle is a fortified manor house situated near Corbridge in Northumberland, dating principally to the late thirteenth century.
+Aydon Castle is a fortified manor house situated near Corbridge in Northumberland, dating from the late thirteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011645.

 Aydon Castle medieval hall, fortified manor and eighteenth century farm buildings is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011645.